-Summer is just around the corner (and with it the Kansai heat), so why not head to one of Japan’s “three most beautiful sights” (Nihon Sankei) which just so happens to be right next to the sea.
+Summer is here (and with it the Kansai heat), so why not head to one of Japan’s “three most beautiful sights” (Nihon Sankei) which just so happens to be right next to the sea.
 Amanohashidate, meaning “bridge to the heavens”, is about 2-hour journey from the center of Kyoto and is one of the region’s best outdoor areas for a summertime getaway.

 A bit further in the mountains lies Nariaiji Temple, thought to be a place where wishes come true.
 The deity Aryavalokitesvara Bodhisattva, represented as a beautiful woman, grants a beautiful body and spirit to those who come to worship her.
 Whether this is true or not, the temple’s gardens are spectacular in spring with its blooming rhododendron flowers and its red maple trees in autumn.